ayushd718/ayushd718.github.io/content/about.md

 Music is another primary interest in my life.
 I've been playing the guitar for over 15 years, starting with classical/fingerstyle guitar and then progressing to different genres of electric guitar (metal, rock, funk).
 I have recently started playing the bass as well, and am currently a bassist in two bands, [Visual Snow](https://www.instagram.com/visualsnow___/) (rock) and [PPTA](https://www.instagram.com/ppta_band/) (funk).
 Currently I serve as a board memeber of [Resonance Jams](https://www.resonancejams.ch/en/), an organization that helps organize weekly jamming session and other music related events for musicians in Zürich.
 I also have experience giving guitar lessons from time to time to motivated friends and family.

-Other than science or music, my interests also extend to cooking, where I try as many recipes as possible from [J. Kenji López-Alt](https://www.youtube.com/@JKenjiLopezAlt), my newfound hobby of photography (usually while traveling), writing in the form of D&D campaigns and poetry, reading on a wide range of topics, and more recently, playing Baldurs Gate 3 till the break of dawn.
+Other than science or music, my interests also extend to cooking, where I try as many recipes as possible from [J. Kenji López-Alt](https://www.youtube.com/@JKenjiLopezAlt), my newfound hobby of photography (usually while traveling), writing in the form of D&D campaigns and poetry, reading on a wide range of topics, and more recently, playing Baldurs Gate 3.

 Prior to my past two years in Zürich, I lived in the US for about ten years, in Indonesia for about two years, and in India for the first ten years of my life.